stertooy/TwistedConjugacy/README.md

 classes, numbers, spectra and zeta functions, as well as coincidence groups of group homomorphisms.
-These methods are, for the most part, designed to be used with (group homomorphisms between) finite groups and, if the package polycyclic is also installed, polycyclically presented groups.
+These methods are, for the most part, designed to be used with (group homomorphisms between) finite groups and, if the package Polycyclic is also installed, polycyclically presented groups.

 This package requires GAP version 4.11 or later, with the following packages (and their dependencies) installed: